-From guitars to flying machines, the world of app-controlled toys and smartphone add-ons just keeps growing.
-So amid all the noise, what are the best iPhone accessories to buy in 2015 to help you get the most from your iOS device?
+From cases to flying machines, the world of app-controlled toys and smartphone add-ons just keeps growing.
+So amid all the noise, what are the best iPhone accessories to buy in 2016 to help you get the most from your iOS device?

-Accessories can add so much to your Apple device, whether it's letting you ditch the onscreen keyboard with a Bluetooth version for your iPad, giving your iPhone 6 an extra hit of battery or beaming snaps directly from a camera to your Mac.
+Accessories can add so much to your Apple device, whether it's letting you ditch the onscreen keyboard with a Bluetooth version for your iPad, giving your iPhone 7 an extra hit of battery or streaming 360-degree video.

 Here's our pick of the Apple add-ons that'll ensure you never leave your house without your iPhone, iPod Touch or iPad ever again.

 - Also check out our guide to the best Mac apps

 Logitech Keys to Go